MySQL Replication Failures

 Note: I would like to thank Baron Schwartz for being the first person, to my knowledge, to spend time showing how replication can get out of sync and demonstrating how fragile it can be.
 Here’s one of his blog posts on the subject.
 Complaints have been around about this for years, but Baron spent time and effort to demonstrate how it happens and to provide tools for potential fixes.
 His “mk-table-sync” utility is a good tool, although I find that it is sometimes difficult to get working.
 More important is that it is a “fix-it-after-the-fact” tool, not a prevention of the problem.
 Ever heard the saying, an ounce of prevention is worth a pound of cure?

-9 comments on “MySQL Replication Failures”
+9 Responses to “MySQL Replication Failures”